Beau Friedlander: Career

 Context Books published several award-winning works of literary fiction by authors including David Means, David Marshall Chan, and Daniel Quinn.
 Nonfiction authors included Derrick Jensen and John Bonifaz.
 The publishing house won several national awards, including The Los Angeles Times Book Prize (2000) for Assorted Fire Events.

 The New York Times singled out two of the anti-war books published by Context, stating they, “emerged from and then codified opposition to the war in Iraq.”

 The first of these books was War on Iraq: What Team Bush Doesn't Want You to Know by William Rivers Pitt.
 It was published in at least 10 languages in editions worldwide, and became an international bestseller—including an appearance on the New York Times extended bestseller list.

 Target Iraq by Norman Solomon and Reese Erlich was a national bestseller.
 It was cited by whistleblower Katharine Gun as a catalyst in her decision to leak a 2003 NSA memo revealing illegal activity on the part of the United States to create diplomatic pressure to generate support for the war.

 In 2008, Friedlander became the editor-in-chief at Air America, the progressive radio network with hosts Rachel Maddow, Al Franken, Randi Rhodes and Marc Maron among others.

 Beau Friedlander's writing has appeared in Harper's Magazine, The New York Times, Time, the Los Angeles Times, Lapham's Quarterly, The Paris Review, The Huffington Post, the Air America website, The Dominion, as well as several anthologies and journals.

-He is currently co-host of the podcast What the Hack with Adam Levin with host Adam K. Levin.